Text Classification Under Class Distribution Shift: A Survey: Appendix

 In Table \ref{tab:datasets}, we provide a list of text classification datasets that are often used in text classification under class distribution shift.
 These datasets are typically configured for a standard supervised classification setup.
 We further explain how the listed datasets are modified to serve the zero-shot, open-set, and continual learning setups, respectively.

-\paragraph{Text datasets for zero-shot classification.} A possible methodology for zero-shot testing is proposed by \citet{Yin-EMNLP-2019}, alongside a few suitable datasets.
-For topic categorization, the authors propose the Yahoo!
-Answers \cite{Zhang-NIPS-2016} dataset.
-This dataset is reorganized into \emph{dev} and \emph{test} splits, both containing all 10 labels. \emph{Dev} consists of 6k instances per label, and \emph{test} has 10k instances per label.
+\textbf{Text datasets for zero-shot classification.} A possible methodology for zero-shot testing is proposed by \citet{Yin-EMNLP-2019}, alongside a few suitable datasets.
+For topic categorization, the authors propose the Yahoo!~Answers \citep{Zhang-NIPS-2016} dataset.
+This dataset is reorganized into \emph{dev} and \emph{test} splits, both containing all 10 labels.
+The \emph{dev} split consists of 6k instances per label, while the \emph{test} split has 10k instances per label.
 For the labels-partially-unseen scenario, two variants of the dataset are created, with different partitions of seen/unseen classes, both balanced.
-For labels-fully-unseen there is no training set. \citet{Sanh-ICLR-2022} employ AG News \cite{Zhang-NIPS-2016} and DBPedia \cite{Lehmann-SW-2015} for zero-shot topic categorization, and IMDb \cite{Maas-ACL-2011} for polarity classification.
+For labels-fully-unseen there is no training set. \citet{Sanh-ICLR-2022} employ AG News \citep{Zhang-NIPS-2016} and DBPedia \citep{Lehmann-SW-2015} for zero-shot topic categorization, and IMDb \citep{Maas-ACL-2011} for polarity classification.
 There is no training set for the target task.
-Similarly, \cite{Meng-EMNLP-2020} uses the AG News, DBPedia, IMDb and Amazon Product Reviews \cite{Chen-CIKM-2013}, with all the labels removed.
+Similarly, \citet{Meng-EMNLP-2020} use the AG News, DBPedia, IMDb and Amazon Product Reviews \citep{Chen-CIKM-2013} datasets, with all the labels removed.
 In general, we observe that the preferred datasets are large scale.

-\paragraph{Text datasets for open-set classification.} The common way to test an open-set solution is to reorganize a dataset designed for supervised text classification.
+\textbf{Text datasets for open-set classification.} The common way to test an open-set solution is to reorganize a dataset designed for supervised text classification.
 To this end, some classes are reserved to play the role of the open space and are not used during training.
 While this scenario may seem similar to the zero-shot labels-partially-unseen setup, the labels for the reserved classes are not used.
 During testing, the system must simply detect them as belonging to the open space, without classifying them into classes.
 Many works perform multiple experiments, varying the KKCs-to-UUCs ratio between 20\% and 100\%.
 It is worth noting that a percentage of 100\% known classes is not a closed-set problem, because the model can still classify instances as open space.